ErikEJ/EntityFramework6PowerTools/src/ErikEJ.EntityFramework.SqlServer/readme.md

 ## Known issues

-**Microsoft.SqlServer.Types not currently supported**

-Use of DbGeography, DbGeometry and HierarchyId is not currently supported, see [discussion here](https://github.com/ErikEJ/EntityFramework6PowerTools/issues/94)

 **EntityFramework.dll installed in GAC**

 If an older version of EntityFramework.dll is installed in the .NET Framework GAC (Global Assembly Cache), you might get this error: